castorini/hedwig/README.md

 **If you are an internal Castor contributor and is planning to use the Data System Group's GPU machines in the lab, please follow the instructions [here](./docs/internal-instructions.md) instead.**

-Copy and run the command at [https://pytorch.org/](https://pytorch.org/) for your environment.
+Castor is designed for Python 3.6 and [PyTorch](https://pytorch.org/) 0.4.
-PyTorch recommends the Anaconda environment, which we use in our lab.
-We are currently targeting PyTorch 0.4 for our codebase.
+PyTorch recommends [Anaconda](https://www.anaconda.com/distribution/) for managing your environment.
 The typical installation command is

 ```bash